Is Breakfast The Most Important Meal Of The Day?

 I get to have a big lunch and a big dinner.
 For me, this is greatly preferable to having 3 moderately sized meals.

-However, I know many guys who genuinely prefer to have smaller, more frequent meals.
+However, I know many people who genuinely prefer to have smaller, more frequent meals.

 For them, having a smaller breakfast, lunch, and dinner – as well a few snacks throughout the day – is probably more suitable.